jameslaneconkling/recursion/README.md

 ## Recursive Strategies

-An exploration and visualization of recursive strategies.
+A visualization of recursive strategies.

 Strategies include:

 * linear and tree-based
-* upwards and downwards
+* upwards, downwards, and cps
 * pure and impure

 ### TODO